forrestdavis/ImplicitCausality/README.md

 # Implicit Causality
-Project for exploring the acquisiton of pragmatic knowledge by RNN LMs.
+Project for exploring the acquisiton of pragmatic knowledge by RNN LMs and Transformers.

 ## Quick Usage